 5. Higher quality education

-In traditional classes with high student to teacher ratios, students do not get individualized attention.
+When it comes to the advantages and disadvantages of homeschooling, the biggest benefit is the quality of education.
+In traditional classes with high student-to-teacher ratios, students do not get individualized attention.
 In a homeschooling context, students can receive more individualized attention, either from a parent or tutor.
 When making use of a reputable online curriculum service provider, students can have access to a highly qualified subject expert at the click of a button.

 To learn even more about the benefits that a homeschooling service provider such as Wingu Academy can provide, why not visit our website www.wingu-academy.com, or email us at firstname.lastname@example.org.